AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 Campaign creators can also choose to throw an error instead of proceeding, which is a safer option.

-## 🎟️ Raffles (Coming Soon)
+## 🎟️ Raffles
 ### 🌶️ Spice up your rewards!
 Merkl allows you to set up raffles that randomly select lucky winners for your campaigns.
 You can customize these raffles in various ways to match your campaign needs.

 ### Customisation
 Merkl provides several options for you to tailor your raffles:

 - **Mutliple raffles**: Choose how often you want raffles to run.
-Every day ?
-Every week ?
+Every day?
+Every week?
 The choice is yours
 - **Number of winners**: Decide how many winners you want to select in each raffle.
 You can have one grand prize winner, or ay number of lucky winners, depending on your preference.
 - **Selection method**: You can choose how winners are selected.
-  - **MEveryone is equal**: All participants have an equal chance of winning.
+  - **Everyone is equal**: All participants have an equal chance of winning.
   - **Whales first**: Users with higher campaign scores have a better chance of winning (this can help reward top participants).
 - **Multiple selection**: You can set up multiple raffles that run at the same time, each with its own rules on how rewards are distributed.